 - Local authorities.

-There is some confusion around whether a landlord’s Legionella risk assessment is a legal requirement.
+There is some confusion around whether a legionella risk assessment is a legal requirement for landlords.

-The answer is that landlords must assess the risk of exposure to Legionella, but a detailed landlord’s Legionella risk assessment is not required.
-This is because the risk of exposure in domestic properties is low due to the frequent use of water in a commercial property arrangement this might be different and there are dual responsibilities.
+The answer is that landlords must assess the risk of exposure to legionella, but a detailed landlord’s legionella risk assessment is not required in domestic premises.
+This is because the risk of exposure in domestic properties is low due to the frequent use of water.

-If a tenant contracts Legionnaires’ disease from the water system in their home, the landlord may, however, be liable to prosecution.
+However, if a tenant contracts Legionnaires’ disease from the water system in their home, the landlord may be liable to prosecution.
 The landlord would have to demonstrate in court that they had fulfilled their legal duty of care, so they must assess, control and record the risks.
+Therefore, carrying out a legionella risk assessment is advisable.

 Landlords can carry out an assessment themselves if they are competent.
-Taking our Legionella awareness course is a good way to understand the risks and duty holder responsibilities.
-If a landlord doesn’t feel competent or is not inclined to conduct the assessment themselves, they can employ the services of a Legionella risk assessment specialist and use a service such as our Legionella Water Risk Assessment.
+Taking our Legionella Awareness Training is a good way to understand the risks and duty holder responsibilities.

 - Keep hot water hot and cold water cold to control the proliferation of bacteria.